Sager611/linkedin-auto-connect/README.md

 - Open each profile in a background tab
 - Click the Connect button
 - Send connection without a note
-- Wait 1-3 minutes randomly before the next one
+- Wait randomly between min/max delay before the next one
 - Close the tab automatically
+- Detect weekly invitation limits and stop gracefully

 ## Extension Popup

 Click the extension icon to:
-- See queue status (pending, completed, failed)
+- See queue status (total count, pending, completed, failed)
+- Configure min/max delay between connections
+- **Connect Next Now** - Skip the timer and connect immediately
-- Start/Pause auto-connecting
+- **Start/Pause** - Control auto-connecting
-- Clear pending items from queue
+- **Clear Queue** - Remove all pending items
+- **Click on a person** - Opens their LinkedIn profile in a new tab
+- **Retry failed items** - Click ↻ to re-queue failed connections
+- **View failure reasons** - See why a connection failed (e.g., "Weekly invitation limit reached")

 ## Files